zlovtnik/dispo-rusty/BACKEND_FUNCTIONAL_ENHANCEMENT_TASKLIST.md

 6. **Week 5:** Complete API enhancements and service refactoring (FP-010 through FP-014)
 7. **Week 6:** Testing, performance validation, and documentation (FP-015 through FP-017)

-This roadmap transforms the existing imperative codebase into a sophisticated functional programming system while maintaining all existing functionality and performance characteristics.</content>
+This roadmap transforms the existing imperative codebase into a sophisticated functional programming system while maintaining all existing functionality and performance characteristics.
-<parameter name="filePath">/Users/rcs/git/actix-web-rest-api-with-jwt/BACKEND_FUNCTIONAL_ENHANCEMENT_TASKLIST.md